ashlarglobal/.github/profile/README.md

 # ASHLAR SDLC - Development Guidelines - Best Practices

-Welcome to ASHLAR's Development Guidelines and Best Practices repository! :rocket:
+Welcome to ASHLAR's Github it contains public projects, Development Guidelines and Best Practices Repositories! :rocket:

 ## 🙋‍♀️ A short introduction - what is your organization all about?